katanemo/arch/docs/source/concepts/tech_overview/terminology.rst

 work in building generative AI apps.
 Prompt targets are endpoints that receive prompts that are processed by Arch.
 For example, Arch enriches incoming prompts with metadata like knowing when a request is a follow-up or clarifying prompt so that you can build faster, more accurate retrieval (RAG) apps.
-To support agentic apps, like scheduling travel plans or sharing comments on a document - via prompts, Bolt uses its function calling abilities to extract critical information from the incoming prompt (or a set of prompts) needed by a downstream backend API or function call before calling it directly.
+To support agentic apps, like scheduling travel plans or sharing comments on a document - via prompts, Arch uses its function calling abilities to extract critical information from the incoming prompt (or a set of prompts) needed by a downstream backend API or function call before calling it directly.

 **Error Target**: :ref:`Error targets <error_target>` are those endpoints that receive forwarded errors from Arch when issues arise,